openshift/ci-docs/content/en/docs/how-tos/adding-a-cluster-profile.md

     the `ci-secret-bootstrap` configuration and must be merged before proceeding with the second pull request, which modifies the [cluster profiles configuration](https://github.com/openshift/release/blob/master/ci-operator/step-registry/cluster-profiles/cluster-profiles-config.yaml).

-- A `ConfigMap` is required for the profile.
-  - In the `openshift/ci-tools` pull request, the `ClusterProfile::ConfigMap()`
-    function must be modified.
-The convention is for it to be named `cluster-profile-<name>`, in which case a single new `switch` label is required.

-{{< alert title="Note" color="info" >}}
-It is recommended to provide credentials using a Secret.
-The use of ConfigMaps for credentials is considered legacy and is planned for deprecation.
-{{< /alert >}}

 #### Storing AWS credentials as secrets